 I’ve only been back from Cartagena for a few days and I’m already missing the colorful buildings, the balconies that overflow with flowers, and the amazing seafood that I ate while I was there.
 Cartagena was my first foray into Colombia, and in fact, my first trip to South America and it did not disappoint.
 These are the best restaurants in Cartagena that I tried and a few that are on my list for my next trip to this amazing Caribbean city (because there will definitely be a next time).

-It’s also a list of a few of the best bars in Cartagena that we tried.
+It’s also a list of a few of the best bars in Cartagena that we tried and a few general Colombia travel tips.
 I was pleasantly surprised to find tons of great craft beer around the city from around Colombia.

 Something to note if you’ve never been to Cartagena or other parts of Latin America before – the service is slow.
 Some places aren’t even that busy and the service is slow.
 Even though I experience this a ton living in Mexico, it was a totally different level in Cartagena.
 Even restaurants with reputations for high-quality had very slow service.
 You have to be patient and remember, you’re on vacation!
 I definitely had to remind myself a few times that I had nowhere to be and that I would simply have to wait.